HumanCellAtlas/dcp-cli/docs/Pilot_submitters_SOP.md

 ## Note

 * Files cannot be deleted from the upload area using the `hca` tool.
 If there are files that need to be deleted, please contact data-help@humancellatlas.org and include your name, credentials, and a list of filenames to delete.
 * Uploading a file with the same filename as one that already exists in the upload area will replace the file with the most recent upload.
+You can find out what files are already in the system using the command hca upload list -l
 * For more information about the hca-cli, you can check out documentation on [GitHub](https://github.com/HumanCellAtlas/dcp-cli) or [readthedocs](http://hca.readthedocs.io/en/latest/).